PROFESSIONAL SERVICES DIRECTORS

 Prior to this Malcolm was Faculty Director of Operations for the Faculty of Engineering, during which time the faculty doubled student numbers and research income.
 Malcolm was part of the team that designed and delivered the Diamond building.
 Malcolm joined the University as an employee in 2003 as manager of the Polymer Centre, and as part of this was co-founder and Managing Director of FaraPack Polymers Ltd.

 Malcolm is a University of Sheffield alumnus, with a PhD in engineering materials (1993) and also has a physics degree (Warwick, 1989).
 The first half of his career was spent in the steel industry working across the UK and Europe for British Steel/Corus (now Tata Steel) in a variety of technical posts culminating in being the Research and Development Programme Manager for a £9 million annual research and development programme.
 During this time he completed both an MSc(Eng) in Ferrous Metallurgy (Leeds, 1994) and an MBA (Warwick, 2003).

 Interim Director of Planning and Insight and Director of the Strategic Change Office

 Planning and Insight

-Planning and Insight is responsible for enabling strategic decision making and objective setting by providing analysis, insight and support for the integrated planning round.
-The team is responsible for reporting to HEFCE and HESA and provide a range of management information, including benchmarked competitor analysis.
+Planning and Insight is responsible for enabling strategic decision making and objective setting by providing business intelligence, insight and support for senior managers and the planning cycle.

 Director of Partnerships and Regional Engagement